-Stratfords is now celebrating 100 years.
+Stratfords celebrated 100 years of business in 2018.
 We pride ourselves on our bespoke friendly service, if you are interested in how it all began you can find out more below.

 The group was founded by GEORGE WILLIAM STRATFORD (I'll refer-to as GWS).
 He was born in 1882 in Northampton, a son of a shop assistant ironmonger.
 GWS followed the same line, became fully apprenticed and eventually took a job in Norwich at Colmans.
 Also working at Colmans was a Herbert Carnegie whose sister, Miss Emily Gertrude eventually became his wife.